fafalone/WinDevLib/README.md

 ```

 ### Updates

+**Update (v7.6.330, 04 Mar 2024):**\
+-Added some additional sync APIs; synchapi.h coverage now 100%.\
+-IObjectCollection now uses proper types (IUnknown and IObjectArray)\
+-(Bug fix) IsBadStringPtr missing alias\
+-(Bug fix) GetTimeZoneInformationForYear definition incorrect (used Long instead of Integer; no change needed, would work either way)\
+-(Bug fix) HIMC/HIMCC types for IME APIs were incorrectly Long instead of LongPtr; this was only true on early Windows versions

 **Update (v7.6.325, 29 Feb 2024):**
 -Suppress new tB warnings (configd as errors in WinDevLib) for msvbvm60 DLL redirects (this info is still noted in the descriptions for each API)